What is Tea Tree Oil, Its Uses, and Benefits?

 How to use tea tree oil in your Skin care regimen?

-It is readily available in the market in its purest and highly concentrated form.
+It is readily available in the market in its purest and most highly concentrated form.
 To use this essential oil, add 3 to 4 drops of tea tree to every spoon of the carrier oil.
 This essential oil is to be used topically after diluting due to its high potency and ingesting it is unsafe.
 Avoid using this oil mixture on sensitive areas such as lips, eyes, etc.

-To get the best results use the product routinely, apply the oil mixture once or twice a day.
+To get the best results use the product routinely, and apply the oil mixture once or twice a day.
 After 12 weeks of consistent efforts, You will be able to see the results.
 If the results are not visible yet, then you may have to try a product of higher potency.

 It is advised to first have a patch test, by applying a small amount of the oil on the inside of the forearm or below the ear, cover the applied area with a bandage, and examine the area after a day or two, if irritation transpires, wash thoroughly, and avoid further use.